Modeling LRU caches with Shot Noise request processes: Shot Noise Model and Cache Analysis

 \subsection{Asymptotic analysis of $T_C$}

-In this section we investigate the validity of Che's approximation for large values of $C$.
+In this subsection we investigate the validity of Che's approximation for large values of $C$.
 We shall do this by analyzing the behavior of $T_C$ as $C\uparrow\infty$.
 Intuitively, Che's approximation finds a theoretical justification if we may show that, as $C\uparrow\infty$, $T_C/t_C \to 1$ almost surely.
 This is indeed achieved in Proposition \ref{cor:lln}.
-Proposition \ref{cor:ldp} and the inequalities \eqref{eq:LD1rev} and \eqref{eq:LD2rev} provide some estimates on the probability that $T_C$ deviates from its most probable value $t_C$, as $C$ grows large.
-Finally, the Gaussian approximation for $T_C$ in Proposition \ref{prop:normalcaching} gives some insights on how the random variable $T_C/t_C-1$ scales to zero, as $C\to\infty$.
+Proposition \ref{cor:ldp} provides asymptotic tail estimates for $T_C$ and Corollary \ref{cor:rem1} gives asymptotic upper and lower bounds for the probability that $T_C$ deviates from its most probable value $t_C$, as $C$ grows large.
+Finally, the Gaussian approximation for $T_C$ in Proposition \ref{prop:normalcaching} allows us to construct asymptotic confidence intervals for $T_C$, see the short discussion after the statement of Proposition \ref{prop:normalcaching}.
 Hereafter, we shall consider the function $g$ defined by \eqref{eq:grev}.